ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: Experiments

 \subsection{Image Classification}

-We first study the use of our approach with very small networks on CIFAR-10 and CIFAR-100, and then turn to the more challenging ImageNet dataset, where we show that our method can improve the results of the compact MobileNetV2 architecture.
+We first study the use of our approach with very small networks on CIFAR-10 and CIFAR-100~\citep{krizhevsky2009learning}, and then turn to the more challenging ImageNet~\citep{ILSVRC15} dataset, where we show that our method can improve the results of the compact MobileNet~\citep{howard2017mobilenets}, MobileNetV2~\citep{Sandler_2018_CVPR} and ShuffleNetV2 0.5$\times$~\citep{shuffle_2018_ECCV}.